piazza-energy/curated-resource-list/companies.md

 these are companies and organisations making a living with the green / sustainable / climate change / etc. business that don't have a specific software or hardware product.

-- [Argonaut Power](https://www.argonautpower.com/) specialising in batteries, ingenious spin-off providing financial service
 - [Elli](https://www.elli.eco/en/#mission) is the "Electricity Life" brand owned by VW group, announcing their [intention to become a power supplier](https://www.volkswagen-newsroom.com/en/press-releases/volkswagen-to-become-a-power-supplier-4551)
-- [Bloomberg NEF](https://about.bnef.com/) "new energy finance" is the branch of Bloomberg specialised in consultancies around the energy sector, this was a company founded by [Michael Liebreich](https://twitter.com/MLiebreich) in 2004 and acquired by Bloomberg in 2009
 - [GRESB](https://gresb.com/about/) mh, not sure this is a corp, or an org, their mission is to enhance and protect shareholder value by assessing and empowering sustainability practices in the real asset sector.
 Providing environmental, social and governance (ESG) performance on assets. (mentioned in Fabriq newsletter)
 - [Metabolic](https://www.metabolic.nl/) did the Smart Integrated Decentralised Energy (SIDE) systems research published by [world economic forum](https://www.weforum.org/agenda/2018/09/these-dutch-microgrid-communities-can-supply-90-of-their-energy-needs/)
 - [Spectral](https://spectral.energy/projects/) a metabolic spin-off (nice domain), worth watching what they do [link on Youtube](https://www.youtube.com/watch?v=jB3hMVYXSKk) they should also have an energy monitoring platform a bit like Fabriq but not sure it’s PaaS